 top of page

 In 1998, my husband David Madeira and I bought a one acre neglected corner lot with a dilapidated bungalow.
-The site was inhabited by Lenape Indians until the 1700s and in the early 1920’s it was a recreational retreat for African-American communities.
-When we arrived, the only plantings besides a few azaleas were three massive oak trees.
-I knew right away that this acre possessed a unique, vital energy.
+Until the 1700s, the site was known to be inhabited by Lenape Indians.
+In the early 1920’s, it was a recreational retreat for African-American communities.
+When we arrived, there were a few plants but the dominant energy emanated from three massive oak trees.
+The land possessed a unique, restorative spirit.
+I wanted to spend as much time as possible gardening on it.

-In solitude, gardening, I am aware that pardoning has always mystified me.
+In solitude, gardening, I think about how the powerful act of pardoning moves me.
 This began in earnest in 1988 when I taught painting in State Correctional Institutions.
-At that time I was able to paint portraits of prisoners directly and record their thoughts.
+At that time I had the privilege to paint portraits of prisoners directly and record their thoughts.

-Within a year of teaching and painting portraits at the State Correctional Institution at Muncy, the only state correctional institution for women in Pennsylvania at that time, I wanted to focus on bringing visibility to the lifers, those who were sentenced to life.
+Within a year of teaching and painting portraits at the State Correctional Institution at Muncy, the only state correctional institution for women in Pennsylvania at that time, I wanted to focus on bringing visibility to the lifers.
 In Pennsylvania, all life-sentences are issued without parole.
-Freedom depends upon the mercy of the Pennsylvania Board of Pardons.
-Legions of rehabilitated prisoners are warehoused for decades, impacting not only them, but their families, communities, and therefore, all of us.
+Freedom depends upon the mercy of the Pennsylvania Board of Pardons and ultimately the Governor.
+Legions of rehabilitated prisoners are warehoused for decades, kneecapping not only them, but their families, communities, and therefore, all of us.

 In the early 1990’s I worked with the only person employed by the state correctional system to represent prisoners seeking pardon, primarily for life-sentences.
-As the Director of the Arts and Humanities Program with the Pennsylvania Prison Society, I initiated programs designed to bring visibility to lifers.
-I visited Harrisburg over the period of one year, monthly, to observe the activity of the Pennsylvania Board of Pardons in real time.
-I witnessed the devastation experienced by unforgiven but rehabilitated prisoners, trapped for decades.
-Many were incarcerated as children.
+As the Director of the Arts and Humanities Program at the Pennsylvania Prison Society, I initiated programs designed to bring visibility to lifers.
+I visited Harrisburg over the period of one year, monthly, to observe their activity.
+I witnessed the devastation experienced by unforgiven but long rehabilitated prisoners, inhumanely trapped for decades.
+Many of them were incarcerated as children.

 bottom of page